thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

        Override spork address.
 Only useful for regtest and devnet.
 Using this on mainnet or testnet will ban you.

+  -sporkkey=<privatekey>
+       Set the private key to be used for signing spork messages.

+  -stopafterblockimport
+       Stop running after importing blocks from disk (default: 0)

+  -stopatheight
+       Stop running after reaching the given height in the main chain (default:
+       0)

   -uacomment=<cmt>
        Append comment to the user agent string

+  -watchquorums=<n>
+       Watch and validate quorum communication (default: 0)
 ```

 ## Chain selection options: